datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI02-spatial-data-formats.md

 ## Get Started With Your Project -  File Organization

 When we work with large, spatio-temporal data, it is a good idea to store large data sets in a general data directory that you can easily access from many projects.
 If you are working in a collaborative environment, use a shared data directory.

 ## One Dataset - Many Files

 While text files often are self contained (one CSV) is composed of one unique file, many spatial formats contain several files.
 For instance, a shapefile (discussed below) contains 3 or more files, all of which must retain the same NAME and be stored in the same file directory, in order for you to be able to work with them.
 We will discuss these issues as they related to two key spatial data formats - .shp (shapefile) which stores **vector** data and .tif (geotiff) which stores **raster** data in more detail, below.

 ## Types of Spatial Data

 Spatial data are represented in many different ways and are stored in different file formats.
 In this tutorial, we will focus on the two types of spatial data: raster and vector data.

 ## Vector Data - Points, Lines, Polygons

 Vector data, are often used to store things like road and plot locations, boundaries of states, countries and lakes.

 Vector data are composed of discrete geometric locations (x,y values) known as **vertices** that define the "shape" of the spatial object.
 The organization of the vertices determines the type of vector that we are working
 with: **point**, **line** or **polygon**.

 <figure>
     <a href="{{ site.baseurl }}/images/dc-spatial-vector/pnt_line_poly.png">
     <img src="{{ site.baseurl }}/images/dc-spatial-vector/pnt_line_poly.png"></a>
     <figcaption> There are 3 types of vector objects: points, lines or
     polygons.
 Each vector object type has a different structure.
     Image Source: National Ecological Observatory Network (NEON)
     </figcaption>
 </figure>

-* **Points:** Each individual point is define by a **single x, y coordinate**.
+* **Points:** Each individual point is defined by a **single x, y coordinate**.
 There can be many points in a vector point file.
 Examples of point data include:
 	+ sampling locations,
 	+ the location of individual trees or
 	+ the location of plots.
 * **Lines:** Lines are composed of **many (at least 2) vertices that are connected**.
 For instance, a road or a stream may be represented by a line.
 This line is composed of a series of segments, each "bend" in the road or stream represents a vertex that has defined `x, y` location.
 * **Polygons:** A polygon consists of **3 or more vertices that are connected and "closed"**.
 Occasionally, a polygon can have a hole in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this tutorial series.
 Objects often represented by polygons
 include:
 	+ outlines of plot boundaries,
 	+ lakes,
 	+ oceans and
 	+ states or country boundaries.

 <i class="fa fa-star"></i> **Data Tip:** A shapefile will only contain **one
 type of vector data**: points, lines or polygons.
 {: .notice}